 Forgiveness without justice is a betrayal of my family.
 Forgiveness is between me and my God.
 It is not a matter of national policy.
 Individuals who have to deal with the aftermath of horrendous atrocities should not also be robbed of their independence to decide when to forgive or not.
 Forced forgiveness is insensitive, intrusive and morally isolating.
-Those who choose not to subscribe to society's pressure to comply and be seen to forgive should be given that right to do so.
+Those who choose not to subscribe to society's pressure to comply and be In Rwanda, the grievances of survivors remain unaddressed.
+They fear reprisal.
+A culture of impunity festers and encourages cycles of anger, self-destruction, generalized aggression and severe trauma that is yet to be acknowledged.
+We are seeing today signs that this trauma is affecting children of survivors, an intergenerational inheritance.